Boosting Zero-shot Learning via Contrastive Optimization of Attribute Representations: Experiments

-We show the impact of adding losses for attribute representation learning one-by-one in (\ref{eq:loss}).
-We start from $\widetilde{\mathcal{L}_\text{cls}}$ which means no attribute representations are included into the framework.
-The results are in~\cref{tab:ablation} where it clearly shows that adding $\widetilde{\mathcal{L}_\text{sem}}$, ${\mathcal{L}_\text{attp}}$, and ${\mathcal{L}_\text{attf}}$ all help the performance and they are complementary.
-In particular, the two contrastive optimization loss ${\mathcal{L}_\text{attp}}$ and $\mathcal{L}_\text{attf}$ contribute the most.
-The former is to learn explicit and robust attribute prototypes while the latter is to reinforce attribute-level features.
-They are also highlighted in Sec.~\ref{sec:attrep}.
+The results are in~\cref{tab:ablation-loss} where it clearly shows that $\widetilde{\mathcal{L}_\text{sem}}$, ${\mathcal{L}_\text{attp}}$, and ${\mathcal{L}_\text{attf}}$ all help the performance and they are complementary. \miaojing{As a key contribution of our work, we for the first time distinguish the concepts between attribute prototypes and attribute-level features and introduce the contrastive optimization of attribute representations.
+The benefits of doing this are reflected in the two losses ${\mathcal{L}_\text{attp}}$ and $\mathcal{L}_\text{attf}$ where the former is to learn explicit and robust attribute prototypes while the latter is to reinforce attribute-level features.
+For instance, if we remove ${\mathcal{L}_\text{attp}}$, it means the attribute prototypes will no longer be used in our model (the prototype generation module is now only responsible for generating class prototypes), we can see a clear performance drop on all three datasets in both ZSL and GZSL settings. }